dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/asset-factories-with-deps.md

 ## Building an asset factory in Python

 Imagine a data analytics team that maintains a large number of tables.
-In order to support analytics needs, the team runs queries and constructs new tables from the results.
+To support analytics needs, the team runs queries and constructs new tables from the results.

 Each table can be represented in YAML by a name, upstream asset dependencies, and a query:
 <CodeExample filePath="guides/data-modeling/asset-factories-with-deps/table_definitions.yaml" language="yaml" title="YAML Definition for ETL tables" />